brayandm/master-machine-learning-homeworks/final test/final-test-brayan.md

 ### 8. How are parameters different from hyperparameters?
 E.g. what are parameters in linear models and decision trees?
 Hyperparameters?

+Parameters are the values that a model learns from the data.
+They are the weights in a linear model and the split points in a decision tree.
+Hyperparameters are the values that are set before the model is trained.
+They are for example the learning rate in a linear model and the maximum depth in a decision tree, etc.

 ### 10. What is backpropagation?
 How does it work?
 E.g. how would gradient propagate through a linear layer?
 Through ReLU?

 ### 12. What is dropout?
 How does it work in a neural network?
 Does it change its behaviour on the inference (test) stage?